rajucomp/Insurance.Api/README.md

 ﻿This is a Web API project built in .NET core 3.1 that calculates the insurance amount for a particular product or multiple products in an order.
+Build the solution and run it.
+Browse to http://localhost:5001/.
+You should be greeted with a swagger page with all the endpoints exposed.

 ## Notable functions
 `CalculateInsurance(InsuranceDto insuranceDto);`